 SAT Writing: 720

-Watching/playing basketball, reading, hiking, running, cooking, eating, pleasure driving, swimming
+Watching/playing basketball, reading, hiking, running, cooking, eating, going on road trips, swimming

 What is your teaching philosophy?